ivanchromjak/jekyll-theme-eon/_blocks/feature-24.md

 icon: ios-right-arrow.svg
 ---

-Sliders can display image galleries or cards.
+Sliders can display image galleries or cards with content.